Social Media: Getting Started

 When communicating from your personal account, you are prohibited from:

 - Sending messages that may be considered harassing, offensive or threatening.
 Posting hate speech regarding a group’s race, ethnicity, religion, gender or sexual orientation when such expression presents a hostile environment, constitutes harassment or otherwise warrants restrictive actions.
 (See More)

-Who files the complaint: system or network administrator or member of the targeted group. who receives the complaint: dean of students or dept. chair/director, dean of school/provost/affirmative action officer (ie the office of Diversity, Equity and Title IX.
+Who files the complaint: system or network administrator or member of the targeted group.
+Who receives the complaint: dean of students or department chair/director, dean of school/provost/affirmative action officer (ie the office of Diversity, Equity and Title IX.

 When posting from your personal account about matters related to Manhattan College, it is unacceptable to display information that reveals confidential information or defames the College, our mission, its employees or students.